Rexcrazy804/Zaphkiel/README.md

 - and other homies in `#rice-discussion` of Hyprland discord

 ## Licensing
-All code in this repository is under the MIT license unless wherever an explicit licensing is included.
+All code in this repository is under the MIT license except wherever an explicit licensing is included.